 Lisbon is a city renowned for the diversity of its local neighbourhoods.
-From the shopper’s chic Baixa and Chaido, to the romantic’s old town Alfama, and the night owl’s grittier Bairro Alto.
-Deciding where to stay in Lisbon is probably the most important decision you’ll make, besides perhaps when to visit.
+From artsy Chiado, classical Baixa, romantic Alfama, gritty Bairro Alto, and chic Avenida – deciding where to stay in Lisbon is probably the most important decision you’ll make.

 Baixa/Chiado

-The heart of the city and adjoining Barrio Alto to the south and east, Chiado and Baixa are both ideal for first-time visitors.
-Expect elegant shopping streets, bustling squares, and easy access to major attractions.
+The heart of the city, Chiado and Baixa are both ideal for first-time visitors.
+Expect elegant shopping streets, bustling squares, cool cafes, boutique shops, and easy access to major attractions.
 Perhaps not the best choice if you just wanna escape it all though.

 Alfama

 Lisbon’s oldest district.
 Winding narrow alleys and great views over the Tagus river.
 Great for history buffs and people who just like to get lost in new places.
-Crap for people with mobility issues as it’s even hillier than the rest of the city here.
+Crap for people with mobility issues as it’s even hillier than the rest of the city here in Alfama.

 Bairro Alto